Many associate the term "start-up" solely with tech companies chasing unicorn status.

 Long-term impact:

 - Valuations.
 Accelerators get in at a cheap rate, so it's important to be able to quickly jump up from the valuation you let the accelerator buy in at and the future rounds you hope to raise.
+Make sure the accelerator has reputable track record in the eyes of venture capital firms.

 5. Venture Capital